apioo/psx/doc/design/routing.rst

 --------------

-If you want store your routes in another format or in an database you can easily write your own RoutingParser.
+If you want store your routes in another format or in an database you can write your own RoutingParser.
 The routing parser returns an RoutingCollection which contains all available routes.

 .. literalinclude:: ../../library/PSX/Loader/RoutingParserInterface.php
    :language: php